transloadit/jquery-sdk/README.md

 - All options related to polling have been removed.
 - There is now a lot less network traffic for assembly status updates.
 - There is now the ability to not wait for file upload meta data anymore, which is a big speed improvement.
 This change was also backported to the last version in the 2.x series.
+- There is now a new parameter "maxNumberOfUploadedFiles", with which you can set a limit to the number of uploaded files.
 - There are two new callbacks implemented: onDisconnect() and onReconnect()

 Version 2 of the plugin is deprecated and will cease to exist on September 30, 2017.
 Please upgrade to version 3 as soon as possible.